nikitabugrovsky/gemini-function-calling/README.md

 ## How it Works

+The project now includes two separate implementations that demonstrate how to interact with the Gemini API using two different libraries: `google-genai` and `openai`.

-The script interacts with the Gemini model and provides it with a tool definition for a function called `get_current_temperature`.
+In both implementations, the script interacts with the Gemini model and provides it with a tool definition for a function called `get_current_temperature`.
 When a user asks for the weather in a specific location, the model doesn't directly answer the question.
 Instead, it recognizes that it needs to use the provided tool and returns a "function call" to the script.

 The script then executes the `get_current_temperature` function with the arguments provided by the model (the location).
 This process involves a few key APIs:

-1.  **Gemini API (`google-genai`):** The script communicates with the Gemini model using this library.
-The model interprets the user's request and decides when to call the custom function.
+1.  **Gemini API:** The script communicates with the Gemini model using one of two libraries:
+    *   **`google-genai`:** The official Python library for the Google AI SDK.
+    *   **`openai`:** The popular library for the OpenAI API, which can be configured to work with Gemini's OpenAI-compatible endpoint.
 2.  **Geocoding API (Optional):** To get the latitude and longitude of the given location.
 The API key for this service is optional, as it allows for unauthenticated requests.
 However, these are subject to severe throttling, and using an API key allows for a higher number of requests.
 3.  **Open-Meteo API:** To get the current temperature for those coordinates.